kubeflow/website/content/docs/ibm/iks-e2e.md

 In summary:

-* Setting up [Kubeflow][kubeflow] on [IKS][iks]
+* Setting up [Kubeflow][kubeflow] on [IKS][iks].
 * Training the model:
-  * Packaging a Tensorflow program in a container
+  * Packaging a Tensorflow program in a container.
-  * Submitting a Tensorflow training ([tf.train][tf-train]) job
+  * Submitting a Tensorflow training ([tf.train][tf-train]) job.
 * Using the model for prediction (inference):
-  * Saving the trained model to [IBM Cloud Object Storage][ibm-cos)]
+  * Saving the trained model to [IBM Cloud Object Storage][ibm-cos)].
-  * Using [Tensorflow Serving][tf-serving] to serve the model
+  * Using [Tensorflow Serving][tf-serving] to serve the model.
-  * Running the simple web app to send prediction request to the model and display the result
+  * Running the simple web app to send prediction request to the model and display the result.

 It's time to get started!

 ## Run the MNIST Tutorial on IKS

-1. Follow the [IKS instructions](/docs/ibm/install-kubeflow) to deploy Kubeflow
+1. Follow the [IKS instructions](/docs/ibm/install-kubeflow) to deploy Kubeflow.
-2. Launch a Jupyter notebook
+2. Launch a Jupyter notebook.
     * For IBM Cloud, the default NFS storage does not support some of the Python package installation.
-Therefore, we need to create the notebook with Don't use Persistent Storage for User's home.
+Therefore, you need to create the notebook with the setting `Don't use Persistent Storage for User's home` enabled.
-    * Due to the Notebook user permission issue, we need to use custom images that were working in the previous version.
+    * Due to the Notebook user permission issue, you need to use custom images that were working in the previous version.
         * The tutorial has been tested on image: gcr.io/kubeflow-images-public/tensorflow-1.13.1-notebook-cpu:v0.5.0
 3. Launch a terminal in Jupyter and clone the Kubeflow examples repo.
    ```